Organic Pork

 Processing

 USDA-accredited certifying agents must also certify processors of organic foods.
 A certified operation must have a written Organic Farm Plan available to the public on request.
-Processors with organic sales totaling $5,000 or less are exempt from the certification rule.
+Processors with organic sales totaling less than $5,000 are exempt from the certification rule.

 Non-certified processors, producers and handlers are allowed to use the term “organic” in compliance with labeling requirements.